-Introduction
+1. Introduction

 Rosemary scientific name is Rosmarinus Officinallis, it has long been regarded as the herb for remembrance Mystically, it symbolizes loyalty, love, and immortality, and it was once believed to strengthen the heart as well as memory.
 The Greeks and Romans prepared fragrant distilled water from the flowers and inhaled the odor so that the evils were destroyed from the mind and the memory no longer played tricks.
 In ancient Greece, students prepare for examinations with threaded sprigs of rosemary in their locks to induce clear thinking and a good memory.
-During Medieval times in France, rosemary was burned for church incense and used to purify the air in hospitals.
-Famous Napoleon's Eau de Cologne was made with rosemary oil.

 It is a sweet-scented evergreen shrub that grows up to two meters high, its leaves are narrow and resemble curved pine needles, and the small pale blue flowers grow in little clusters on the stems.
 It belongs to the mint family.
 It is an evergreen aromatic shrub.
 Dried leaves of rosemary are used for commercial purposes.
 The dried herb is brownish-green in color, and the leaves have a tea-like fragrance.
 Crushed rosemary has a spicy camphoraceous aroma and a pungent, bitter taste.

-Chemical Constituent of Rosemary
+2. Chemical Constituent

 On fractional distillation, dried rosemary leaves to yield 1 to 2 percent of a volatile oil used in perfumery and medicine.
 They also contain several acids and other chemical substances; a fraction of phenolic possessing antioxidant properties has been isolated from the leaves and their oil.

-Habitat
+3. Habitat

 Rosemary is a sun-loving herb, native to the south of France and other Mediterranean regions, it is cultivated across Spain, Portugal, and the U.S.A.
 In India, it is cultivated in the temperate Himalayas and Nilgiris hills which have dry to moderately moist climates.
 It is also grown in gardens for its pleasantly fragrant leaves.

-Ayurveda Health Benefits and Uses of Rosemary
+5. Health Benefits and Uses

+Rosemary is an antidote to mental fatigue and forgetfulness, and a tea made from the herb is a good natural remedy for added mental agility.
 It is believed that if the crushed leaves of rosemary are inhaled with eyes closed the becomes clear as the vapor courses through the brain cells.
 The oil of rosemary is used as an ingredient in rubefacient liniments.
 Rosemary is formally recognized as a drug in some pharmacopeias.
 It is mildly irritant and used to relieve flatulence.

 Here are some Ayurveda health benefits and uses